vanessacerrone/PhysicsLaboratory/Compton/README.md

 * Verifying the relationship between energy and angle of the diffused photon;
 * Measuring the differential cross section of Compton scattering.

-The completed report can be found [here](https://github.com/vanessacerrone/Physics_laboratory/blob/main/Compton/Compton_Group12.pdf)
+The complete report can be found [here](https://github.com/vanessacerrone/Physics_laboratory/blob/main/Compton/Compton_Group12.pdf)